Salvador Nasralla: Early life

-After high school, Nasralla was sent to live with his extended family in Chile.
+After high school, Nasralla was sent to live with his maternal aunt and uncle in Santiago de Chile.
 There, he attended the Catholic University of Chile where he graduated with honors.
-He obtained a degree in Civil Industrial Engineering and a Master of Business Administration.
+He obtained a degree in Civil Industrial Engineering (specializing in construction).
+He subsequently earned a Master of Business Administration from the same university.

 Professional career

 After returning from Chile, Nasralla became the CEO of Pepsi Honduras.
 He also became a professor at the National Autonomous University of Honduras, where he gave lectures on business and engineering.

-In 1981, he started his career in television.
+During this period, Nasralla expressed disappointment with the educational standards he observed, noting the low level of education among his students.

+In 1981, he started his career in television by hosting the program "5 Deportivo," which continues to be broadcast every Sunday on Channel 5 of Corporación Televicentro to this day.
+He served as the head of press for the Honduran soccer team during their participation in the 1982 World Cup in Spain.
+On March 3, 1990, Nasralla launched "X-0 da Dinero," a quiz show offering cash prizes, which has become one of the most popular TV shows in Honduras, still airing every Sunday.

+Beyond these shows, Nasralla has been the presenter and director of various programs and special events, including the Miss Honduras beauty pageant and the dance competition show "Bailando por un sueño" (Honduras).
+He has also represented Televicentro as a special envoy to the Viña del Mar music festival in Chile.
+Additionally, Nasralla is a columnist for Diario Diez and hosted his political proselytism program, "Salvador a las 7," which was broadcast for two years every Sunday on Hondured Channel 13 and is available on his official YouTube channel.

 Political career

 Nasralla has been harshly critical of the Honduran government since the 1980s.
 In particular, he has pinpointed widespread corruption at the highest levels of government as the main cause of the problems that afflict Honduran society.

-With the living standards of many Hondurans deteriorating – perceived as resulting from traditional politicians' indifference or incompetence – Nasralla and others formed the Anti-Corruption Party in 2013.
-This enabled Nasralla to participate in the 2013 presidential election.
-He received 418.443 votes, 13.43% of the total.